NonLERFness of arithmetic hyperbolic manifold groups and mixed 3-manifold groups: Introduction

 For a group $G$ and a subgroup $H < G$, we say that $H$ is {\it separable} in $G$ if for any $g\in G\setminus H$, there exists a finite index subgroup $G'<G$ such that $H<G'$ and $g\notin G'$. $G$ is called {\it LERF} (locally extended residually finite) or {\it subgroup separable} if all finitely generated subgroups of $G$ are separable.

-The LERFness of a group is a property closely related with low dimensional topology, especially the virtual Haken conjecture (which is settled in \cite{Ag2}).
-So in this paper, we are mostly interested in fundamental groups of some nice manifolds, and graph of groups constructed from these groups.
+The LERFness of a group is a property closely related with low dimensional topology, especially the virtual Haken conjecture (settled in \cite{Ag3}).
+In this paper, we are mostly interested in fundamental groups of some nice manifolds, and graph of groups constructed from these groups.

-Among fundamental groups of low dimensional manifolds, it is known that the following groups are LERF: free groups (\cite{Ha}), surface groups (\cite{Sc}), Seifert manifold groups (\cite{Sc}), hyperbolic $3$-manifolds groups (\cite{Ag2} and \cite{Wi}); while the following groups are known to be nonLERF: the groups of nontrivial graph manifolds (\cite{NW2}), the groups of fibered $3$-manifolds whose monodromy is reducible and satisfies some further condition (\cite{Li1}).
+Among fundamental groups of low dimensional manifolds, the following groups were known to be LERF: free groups (\cite{Ha}), surface groups (\cite{Sc}), Seifert manifold groups (\cite{Sc}), hyperbolic $3$-manifolds groups (\cite{Ag3} and \cite{Wi}); while the following groups are known to be nonLERF: the groups of nontrivial graph manifolds (\cite{NW2}), the groups of fibered $3$-manifolds whose monodromy is reducible and satisfies some further condition (\cite{Li1}).

 In this paper, we give a few more examples of nonLERF groups arised from topology.
 These results imply that $3$-manifolds with LERF fundamental groups support geometric structures, and hyperbolic manifolds with LERF fundamental groups seem to have dimension at most $3$.